NIRCam Coronagraphic Imaging Target Acquisition

-In cases where very precise measurement of the final host target position is needed, Astrometric Confirmation images may also be specified.
-These are two full-frame exposures, the first acquired just after the completion of the on-board TA process, and the second after the slew that transfers the target to the coronagraph (at which point it is obscured).
+In cases where very precise measurement of the final host target position is needed, astrometric confirmation images may also be specified.
+These are 2 full frame exposures, the first acquired just after the completion of the on-board TA process, and the second after the slew that transfers the target to the coronagraph (at which point, it is obscured).
 Such images can be used to more precisely measure the offset between the host and a companion.

 Once the target is positioned behind the coronagraphic mask, the specified science observations begin.